patrickt/nuki/README.markdown

  = Credits =
  ===========

-A metric ton of thanks go to Tim Burks for developing Nu, NuHTTP, and Nudge (which I ripped off to a flabbergasting extent to build Nuki.)
+I owe an enormous debt of thanks to Tim Burks for building such an excellent language as Nu and as powerful of a web server as Nunja.

+A big thanks to Grayson Hansard for pointing out bugs and writing the NuMarkdown and NuSmartyPants frameworks, without which Nuki would look much uglier.